Off-Diagonal Two Weight Bumps for Fractional Sparse Operators: Introduction

 \section{Introduction}

 The topic of this article is two--weight bump conditions for sparse operators in the ``off--diagonal'' setting (i.e $q > p$).
 We continue the line of investigation concerning entropy bumps that began with Treil--Volberg in \cite{TreVol2016} and was continued in \cites{LacSpe2015, RahSpe2016, RahSpe2018} and the line of investigation concerning "direct comparison bumps" introduced in \cite{RahSpe2018} and continued and improved in \cite{Ler2020}.
-We will be concerned with sparse operators of the form ( $0\leq \alpha < d$):